cgmhaicenter/Breast_Cancer/README.md

-# Breast_Cancer Screening on Mammography
+# Breast Cancer Screening on Mammography

-NOTE: This code is not intended for clinical use.
+The codes are not intened for clinical use.
+The codes are developed for screening breast cancer on mammography.
+On data preprocessing, we use mammography reports for labeling our images.
+The mammography images could be investigated by some categories.

-## Screening Lesion
+## Breast Cancer Screening

 ## Breast Density

-## BI-RADS

 ## Prerequisites

-torch>=1.1.0
+tensorflow>=1.2.0

 torchvision>=0.2.2